Roblox/StudioWidgets/README.md

 We will keep these libraries up to date as Studio look & feel changes (e.g. automatic support for Dark Theme, when that happens).

+## Please contribute!
+We will work hard to keep this library up to date, bug-free, etc.

+That said, we have a small team and many competing priorities, so your efforts to improve this library are welcome and invited.
+Feel free to fork the repository and make fixes and improvements as you see fit.
+We will be happy to merge in any updates that fit within our vision of the library.

 ## Coding conventions
 Class and function names are CamelCase, starting with caps.